biomedengsam/BookWiki/README.md

 # Wiki Books

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).This project lets the user search for books and find the details and price of the desired book using [Penguin Random House Rest Services API](http://www.penguinrandomhouse.biz/webservices/rest/)
+This project lets the user search for books and find the details and price of the desired book using [Penguin Random House Rest Services API](http://www.penguinrandomhouse.biz/webservices/rest/)

 ## Available Scripts